 - 1 large onion, chopped

 - 2 cups shredded sharp white cheddar cheese

 - Cooking spray

-Pretreat a large baking dish with butter and add the broccoli, cauliflower carrots, and onion.
+- Pretreat a large baking dish with one tablespoon of butter and add the broccoli, cauliflower carrots, and onion.
 Roast until slightly golden browned, about 15 minutes.

-In a medium saucepan, melt the butter, whisk in the flour and let it cook over medium heat for 3 minutes.
+- In a medium saucepan, melt four tablespoons of butter, whisk in the flour and let it cook over medium heat for 3 minutes.
 Turn the heat off, whisk in the half-and-half, then turn the heat up to high and keep whisking to avoid the flour from clumping.
-Add the Cheddar cheese, kosher salt, pepper, nutmeg and whisk until the cheese is melted.
+Add the Cheddar cheese, kosher salt, pepper, nutmeg, and whisk until the cheese is melted.